-Kennedy Reederis a sophomore from St. Louis, Missouri.
+Kennedy Reederis is from St. Louis, Missouri.
 She is a health science student with an emphasis in rehabilitation science.
 Kennedy plans to attend physical therapy school and obtain her DPT, where she hopes to work as a sports physical therapist and open her own clinic for athletes one day.

 “Health care is constantly evolving and there will always be a need for physical therapists in the medical field,” Kennedy says.
 “Therefore, it is a great option to pursue at Mizzou because the School of Health Professions has many career fairs and internship opportunities that will increase your chance of being offered a job after graduation.”